 Which National Park?

 Zion National Park is ideal for views of incredible sandstone monoliths, magical hanging gardens, and bucket-list hikes.
-Zion Base Camp is close enough for the adventure, but with a little distance that allows you to also explore places like Sand Hollow Reservoir and Quail Creek State Park.
+Zion Base Camp is close enough for the adventure, but with a little distance to explore.
+Check out places like Sand Hollow Reservoir and Quail Creek State Park.
 Both are beautiful, hidden-gem reservoirs for various types of water fun.
 And you can extend the adventure by going west to Flaming Gorge or southeast to the north rim of the Grand Canyon!
 It’s a great location for any number of epic summer adventures!

-Bryce Canyon National Park offers surreal views of the hoodoos that are also great to explore on hikes that descend into maze-like hoodoo valleys.
-Beaver Base Camp is a little more than a hop-skip-jump away from Bryce Canyon National Park, but Beaver Base Camp puts you right in the middle of popular ATV and mountain biking trails.
+Bryce Canyon National Park offers surreal views of the hoodoos that you can explore on hikes that descend into maze-like valleys.
+Beaver Base Camp is a little more than a hop-skip-jump away from Bryce Canyon National Park, but it does put you in the middle of popular ATV and mountain biking trails.
 And if water action is what you crave, Three Creeks Reservoir is an easy distance from the camp.